 Lorne is probably our favourite regional town on the great ocean road and one of the best places to visit on the great ocean road.

-A foodie’s heaven, you have the option to dine at some of our local favourites like Hah, the perfectly placed cafe that basically sits on the sand.
+A foodie’s heaven, you have the option to dine at some of our local favourites like Hah, the perfectly placed cafe on the beach and our favourite cafe on the great ocean road.

 Why not head into town and try Salonika, another great brekky choice on a sunny morning and get the poached eggs on avocado!